toni057/PCA/PCA.md

 Principal components analysis
 -----------------------------

-This short paper aims to show the basic ideas of the principal components analysis (PCA) in a lightweight manner.
+This report aims to show the basic ideas of the principal components analysis (PCA) in a lightweight manner.

 ### Starting dataset